geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-27/meeting-transcript.md

 Yeah.
 The stores you can only do adjacent.

 ##### **Geohot** [[00:30:26](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=1826)]
 Yeah.
 I mean, the stores, like, it's easier for me to think about this stuff while it's still in buffer.
 Yeah.
 It's like enjoy your level of error, right?
 Yeah.
 So it gives you a little bit of a Spider you can it yani.
 Absolutely.
 If it does come to this, it doesn't need a small spot there.
 But it gives it full alignment with the Educom looks like that.
 Fee design around that.
 Yeah.
 Yeah.
-I think one of the things I wanted was the web site and後 Do not take advantage of it.
+I think one of the things I wanted was the web site and Do not take advantage of it.
 Done. why you can merge adjacent ones.

 ##### **Geohot** [[00:31:05](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=1865)]
 And yeah, not adjacent ones.
 Yeah, and I mean, I think also